Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 2.Function that adds all unique integers in a list (only once for each integer) 3.Function that returns a set of common elements in two sets 4.Function that returns a set of all elements present in only one set.
+5.Function that returns the number of keys in a dictionary.